top of page

 Add your compost on top of the wet cardboard.

-You can have a thick layer of compost almost like a garden bed, leave it thick enough for you to plant in.
+You can have a thick layer of compost, almost like a garden bed, leaving it thick enough to plant in.

 How does this work?